Forever

 She was also the driving force behind the revitalization of the local newspaper,

-Plainville Hometown Connection, where she could often be spotted with a camera
+Plainville Hometown Connection, where she could often be spotted with a camera around her neck,

 capturing the essence of her beloved community at countless events.